diazadr/rs485-pc-communication-vb6/README.md

 <div align="left">
   <img src="https://github.com/user-attachments/assets/8bfc0cd7-981a-4923-840f-c12fd18cb2ea" alt="Form Interface Screenshot" width="600">
 </div>

+### **Message Reception and Processing**
+Messages are only processed if they meet the following conditions:
+1. The message starts with `*` and ends with `#`.
+2. The destination address matches the receiving PC’s address or is set to broadcast (`A`).
+3. Parsed messages are displayed in the chat window with the sender’s address.

+### **Message Transmission**
+To send a message, the application:
+1. Concatenates the required components into the correct format.
+2. Sends the formatted string over the RS485 network.

 ## MSComm Setup in Visual Basic
 To configure MSComm for serial communication: